jmartinkova/guide/docs/application/projects/list/detail/questionnaire.rst

 The most important part is, however, answering the question.
 The way of how to answer the question differs based on the question type.

+The following video tutorial explain questions and different question types in more detail.

+.. youtube:: buG5BjWPs70
+    :width: 100%
+    :align: center

 Options Question
 ----------------